-PMC BISERIAL-III DIRECTION CONTROL PORT
+PMC BISERIAL-6T20 DIRECTION CONTROL PORT

 When set '1' the corresponding bit in the parallel port is a transmitter.
 When cleared '0' the corresponding bit is a receiver.
 The corresponding mux control bits must also be set to parallel port.
+21-0 are active bits in this design.
+With the transformers, DC signals will be blocked for 19-0.
+The receivers default mode [tri-stated input] is '1'.